MartaLourido/Adoptify/README.md

-homepage - As a user I want to be able to access the homepage so that I see what the app is about and login and signup 404 - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault sign up as an adopter - As a adopter I want to sign up on the webpage for be able to see the pet profiles. sign up as a shelter - As a shelter I want to sign up on the webpage so that I can create a profile and add the pets of my shelter. login - As a user I want to be able to log in on the webpage so that I can get back to my account logout - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account adopter-profile - As a user I want to check my profile information and be able to edit it, see the pets for adopt one.
+homepage - As a user I want to be able to access the homepage so that I see what the app is about and login and signup 404 - As a user I want to see a nice 404 page when I go to a page that doesn’t exist so that I know it was my fault sign up as an adoptant - As a adoptant I want to sign up on the webpage for be able to see the pet profiles. sign up as a shelter - As a shelter I want to sign up on the webpage so that I can create a profile and add the pets of my shelter. login - As a user I want to be able to log in on the webpage so that I can get back to my account logout - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account adoptant-profile - As a user I want to check my profile information and be able to edit it, see the pets for adopt one.
 Also, to go back to the home page if I don't want to see the profile anymore. shelter-profile - As a user I want to check my profile information and be able to edit it, and add more pets.
 Also, to go back to the home page if I don't want to see the profile anymore. pet-profile - As a user I want to check the pet profile to decide if i want adopt one pet.
 Also, to go back to the home page if I don't want to see the profile anymore. pet-create - As a shelter I want to create a pet profile so that I can add more pets.